 Welcome to the Mary Moody Northen Theatre at St. Edward's University

 For more than 40 years, Mary Moody Northen Theatre (MMNT) has produced plays designed to inspire the next generation of artists and audiences.
 MMNT stands at the center of the St. Edward’s University Department of Performing Arts theater training program and operates on a professional model, requiring students to learn all facets of theatrical production and demanding the highest level of commitment and craft in their work.
 Through MMNT, young artists study directly with top professionals to explore the theatrical arts, learn from one another, build lasting relationships and earn points toward membership in Actors’ Equity Association.
 We program our seasons with a focus on education, entertainment, stimulating thought and discourse and, we hope, challenging the perspectives of those who participate.
 Equally important, we bring our work to audiences in an affordable, flexible package with a commitment to provide everyone a great theater experience.
 Come share in the fun and excitement of the theater on the hilltop.
-Subscriptions to our 2016 - 2017 season are ON SALE NOW, as are TICKETS TO OUR NEXT PRODUCTION, The Resistible Rise of Arturo Ui.
+Purchase tickets to our upcoming production, Mouthful, here or through the box office at 512.448.8484.

 CONGRATULATIONS to the 2016 Austin Critics' Table Award Winners!
-Mary Moody Northen Theatre took home seven awards.
+Mary Moody Northen Theatre received 15 nominations and took home seven awards.
 Thank you, Austin Critics' Table!

-By Inua Ellams, Lydia Adetunji, Bola Agbaje, Neil LaBute, Clare Bayley and Pedro Miguel Rozo
+By Lydia Adetunji, Bola Agbaje, Clare Bayley, Inua Ellams, Neil LaBute and Pedro Miguel Rozo

 Six of the world's leading dramatists in partnership with six world-renowned scientists combined their talents to create this imaginative, politically provocative response to the global food crisis.
 The short plays combine to form one evening, blending diverse voices in a vital conversation.
 Meet Ruth, who despite her father's warning, spends her savings to establish an organic carrot farm in Colombia.
 Explore the powerful imagery of a single baguette.
 Consider what you might trade for a glass of water.
 Mouthful is an intimate and compelling exploration of the careful path we must tread in the face of rising populations and shrinking resources.
 Food for thought, indeed.
-A U.S. premiere.
+Featuring guest artists Jarrett King and Carla Nikerson.